tbela99/css/docs/query.md

 ### Function Filters

 Nodes can be filtered using functions.
-Functions are
+Supported functions are

 #### color(@attr, 'value')